Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

-\item \textbf{CMU-MOSEI}~\cite{zadeh2018multimodal}: One of the largest multimodal datasets for MSA, consisting of more than 22{,}000 video utterances from over 1{,}000 YouTube speakers across around 250 diverse topics.
-Each utterance is labeled with both categorical emotion annotations (six emotion classes) and sentiment scores on the same $-3$ to $3$ scale as CMU-MOSI.
-In our experiments, we use the sentiment scores to maintain consistency.
+As one of the largest multimodal benchmarks, CMU-MOSEI~\cite{CMU-MOSEI2018} contains over 22,000 video segments from 1,000 unique YouTube speakers, covering approximately 250 diverse topics.
+Each utterance features both categorical emotion labels (six classes) and sentiment intensity scores ranging from $-3$ to $3$.
+To maintain experimental consistency, we focus exclusively on the sentiment scores in this study.